Vein and Redness Removal in Scottsdale, AZ 85260

 Conditions We Treat with Vascular Laser

-Not every type of redness responds the same way, so proper medical diagnosis matters before vein therapy begins.
-Your doctor will evaluate your symptoms and determine the right approach during your visit.
+Not every type of redness or vein condition responds the same way, so proper medical diagnosis matters before vein therapy begins.
+During your visit, Dr. Borakowski will evaluate your symptoms and vein conditions to determine the right approach.

 What KTP laser effectively treats: